UK Government Proposes Youth Justice Reforms Increasing Parental Accountability

 Key Facts

-- Justice secretary David Lammy has pledged a 25% reduction in the number of children jailed while awaiting trial.
+- Justice Secretary David Lammy has pledged to cut the number of children jailed while awaiting trial by 25%.

-- The reforms include early intervention measures and tougher actions against parents whose children commit crimes.
+- The reforms propose tougher action against parents and carers, potentially including legal repercussions if their children commit crimes.

-- The white paper may also propose ending lifelong criminal records for under-18s.
+- The white paper may also end lifelong criminal records for under-18s, according to the justice secretary.

 What Happened